Molokans: Diaspora

 About 20,000 people identify as Molokans, at least ethnically, in the former Soviet Union.
 There are approximately 200 Molokan churches, 150 of them in Russia and Azerbaijan.
 They also lived in the North Caucasus, Southern Ukraine, Armenia, and Central Asia, where their ancestors had been exiled long ago.

 Approximately 25,000 Molokans reside in the United States, of whom about 5,000 "ethnically" identify as "Molokans".
 The majority live in or near Los Angeles, particularly in East Los Angeles, Boyle Heights, and Commerce.

 During the 1960s other Molokans settled in southern Alaska and Australia.
 Molokans are said to be numerous in Australia.
 The majority are in South Australia, with a number of families in Western Australia and a small group residing in Queensland.
 Over 1,000 reside in Canada in the province of British Columbia and hundreds more in Alberta, keeping their traditional communal lifestyle.
 A group of Molokan families are also living in Latin America in the Guadalupe Valley, Mexico and in the country of Uruguay.

 A small Molokan community was located in the eastern province of Kars, Turkey.
+They are known as Kars Molokans.
 Most of the community returned to Russia years ago; in the 21st century only one family of Molokans is left in Kars.

 Spiritual practices

-The Molokans have been compared to the radical reformation and to the Quakers.
+The Molokans have been compared to the Anabaptists that originated through the Radical Reformation and to the Quakers.
 They have a protestant-like view of the authority of scripture, however interpreting the bible allegorically or "spiritually", they see the sacraments "spiritually", reject the use of icons, images of the cross and Church hierarchy along with venerating the saints.
 The Molokans advocate for pacifism, congregate in their own homes, do not drink or smoke, oppose contraception and modern technology.

-The Molokans follow the Old Testament laws, refusing to eat Pork, shellfish or unclean foods, they additionally refused to obey Orthodox mandates on fasting.
+The Molokans follow the Old Testament laws, refusing to eat pork, shellfish or unclean foods, they additionally refused to obey Orthodox mandates on fasting.